What can you do if you need continuing health insurance and divorce threatens to take that away?

 Loubna's Question: Can I stay on my husband's policy after divorce if he doesn't tell his employer that the divorce is finalized?

 Brette's Answer: Health insurance is only available to spouses and children.
 Once you are divorced you are not eligible.
-You can however elect to continue coverage under COBRA by paying the cost of the insurance.
+You can however elect to continue coverage under COBRA for 36 months after the divorce by paying the cost of the insurance.

-Leslie's Question: What recourse can be taken by my ex-husband's health insurance company if I were to remain on his plan after the divorce due to ignorance with the laws?
+Leslie's Question: What recourse can be taken by my ex-husband's health insurance company if I were to remain on his plan after the divorce due to ignorance of the laws?

 Brette's Answer: Both of you could be liable for fraud.
 Your husband would be committing fraud by failing to inform the insurance company, and you would be considered an accessory by continuing to use the insurance.